navigation bar

 General Description

-The Spring River forms in Howell County of southcentral Missouri just a few miles south of the Eleven Point River and near the Mark Twain National Forest, then flows southward into Arkansas at Mammoth Springs in Fulton County.
-It then flows down through Fulton County, across the northeast tip of Sharp County and into Randolph County to its confluence with the Eleven Point River.
-The Eleven Point River then flows a few miles south to its confluence with the Current River, also flowing down from Missouri.
+The Spring River forms in Howell County of southcentral Missouri just a few miles south of the Eleven Point River and near the Mark Twain National Forest, then flows southward as an underground river into Arkansas at Mammoth Springs in Fulton County where it forms on the surface just south of the Missouri State line.
+It then flows down through Fulton County, across the northeast tip of Sharp County and into Lawrence County to its confluence with the Eleven Point River just above SH 361.
+The river then flows a few miles south to its confluence with the Black River, also flowing down from Missouri, near Old Davidsonville State Historical Park.
+The total length of the river is only about 54 miles, but it packs a lot of excitement and scenery in a few miles.
 Generally, the Spring River is a year-round paddling stream, assuming you are able to withstand the rigors of the Missouri Ozarks winter, which can be quite cold.

 Below Hardy Beach the Spring River is primarily a flatwater stream with a few small Class I to I+ rapids that just about anybody can enjoy.
-The river retains its scenic charm, and fishing is excellent.
-Because of the near continuous flow this section is very popular with local paddlers, as well as visitors who venture here to enjoy this wonderful river.
+Like the reach above, this reach of the river has numerous ledge drops that add to its fun and scenic nature.
+Fishing is excellent.
+Because of the near continuous flow this section is very popular with local paddlers, as well as visitors who venture here to enjoy this wonderful river, though it is not nearly as crowded as the reach from Mammoth Springs to Hardy where most of the outfitters are located.
 It is an opportunity to take in some of Mother Nature's glory.
 The surrounding area is quite remote, though several very small towns are not that far away.
+Very little development of any kind is found along the river, and trees dominate the riverbanks.
 You can experience the changing of all seasons on the Spring River, depending upon the times of year you choose to paddle here.

 The spring-fed stream is generally cold, even in summertime, maintaining a constant 58° F temperature.
 You don't have to wear water-repelling garments in the dead of summer, but they are recommended in fall, winter and spring months.
 You can almost drag beverages behind you in the river and keep them cold enough to enjoy, but they would probably get caught on rocks or be taken as bait by a fish.
 Bring your camera, because this area of northcentral Arkansas offers ample photographic opportunities.